Hollow Body Crunch

 • Regular Crunch: Perform the traditional crunch exercise by lifting the upper back off the floor while keeping the lower back touching the ground.

-• Reverse Crunch: Target the rectus abdominis muscle by lifting the hips off the floor and bringing the knees towards the chest to create spinal flexion, engaging the abs.
+• Reverse Crunch: Target the rectus abdominis muscle by lifting the hips off the floor and bringing the knees towards the chest through spinal flexion, contracting the abs.

 • V Crunch: Add an extra challenge by lifting and bringing the upper body and legs towards your midline simultaneously, forming a "V" shape with your body